deepanshurajput0/Kubernetes/readMe.md

 In Kubernetes, a Service is an abstraction that defines a logical set of Pods and a policy by which to access them.
 Pods are ephemeral (they can die and be replaced), so Services provide a stable way to reach these dynamic Pods.
 Essentially, a Service acts as a network endpoint that stays constant even when the underlying Pods change.

 <img width="1920" height="1080" alt="Screenshot (308)" src="https://github.com/user-attachments/assets/67681181-0113-4655-8fbb-2a86fd82e12f" />

 <img width="1920" height="1080" alt="Screenshot (307)" src="https://github.com/user-attachments/assets/b4310d11-8168-40dd-85be-d41b493d9074" />

+## Types of Services

+    ClusterIP (default)

+        Exposes the service internally inside the cluster.

+        Other Pods in the cluster can access it via the service name.

+        Example: Internal APIs.

+    NodePort

+        Exposes the service on a static port on each Node.

+        Can be accessed externally via NodeIP:NodePort.

+    LoadBalancer

+        Works with cloud providers to provide an external load balancer.

+        Exposes the service to the internet.

+        Useful for production apps.

+    ExternalName

+        Maps a service to an external DNS name.

+        No proxying; just DNS resolution.